-Mentioned previously in the driving force of cybercrime, the future of many organizations and industries alike may be determined by actions taken now, as many attempt to change the focus from reactive to pro-active.
+As mentioned previously in the driving force of cybercrime, the future of many organizations and industries alike may be determined by actions taken now, as many attempts to change the focus from reactive to proactive.

-But, should there been a shift in focus?
+But, should there be a shift in focus?

 - Within the manufacturing spectrum, robots may interact with hundreds of different sensors to accomplish scheduled tasks and in doing so, produce tens of thousands of data points daily for engineers to analyze in the ongoing quest for efficiency.